 - Rekit can do code generation, dependency diagraming, refactoring, building, unit tests, and a meaningful way to navigate code.

-- It’s highly capable of recognising which files are components, which are actions, where routing rules are defined, and so on.
+- It’s highly capable of recognizing which files are components, which are actions, where routing rules are defined, and so on.

 What is it?